Chun-ha-youn/Introduction_to_Computer_Science_and_Programming/README.md

-# OCW_ComputerScience
+# Introduction to computer science and programming
-This space is to review what i learned in MIT OpenCourseWare.
+This space is to review what i learned in OpenCourseWare.